fast-the-guy/Fast-sites/README.md

 # Fast-sites
-A plase for hosting of static websites by fast the guy
+A plase for hosting of static websites made by fast the guy or ai generated